 Social exchange theory

 Phenomenology is an approach within sociology that places a significant emphasis on the role of human awareness in the creation and interpretation of social action and situations.
-Rather than viewing society as an objective reality with predetermined structures and meanings, phenomenology recognizes that society is a human construction and that our subjective experiences shape our understanding of social interactions.
+Rather than viewing society as an objective reality with predetermined structures and meanings, phenomenology recognises that society is a human construction and that our subjective experiences shape our understanding of social interactions.

 At its core, phenomenology considers how individuals perceive and interpret the world around them, and how these interpretations influence their actions and the meanings they assign to those actions.
-It emphasizes that humans are active agents in constructing their social reality, and that social situations are not inherently meaningful but gain significance through the interpretations and meanings assigned to them by individuals.
+It emphasises that humans are active agents in constructing their social reality, and that social situations are not inherently meaningful but gain significance through the interpretations and meanings assigned to them by individuals.

 In the context of phenomenology, social phenomenology specifically focuses on the collective understanding of social phenomena by examining how human awareness shapes social action and shapes the development of social situations.
 It acknowledges that individuals bring their own biases, values, and perspectives into their interactions, which in turn influence the meaning and dynamics of those interactions.